AsterAether/CharacterCustomizer/config_values.md

 * **REXLevelMaxShield:** REX: The max shield per level your survivor gets
 * **REXLevelMoveSpeed:** REX: The move speed per level your survivor gets
 * **REXLevelRegen:** REX: The regen per level your survivor gets.
-* **SonicBoomBaseMaxStock:** SonicBoom: Maximum number of charges this skill can carry.
-* **SonicBoomBaseRechargeInterval:** SonicBoom: How long it takes for this skill to recharge after being used.
-* **SonicBoomBeginSkillCooldownOnSkillEnd:** SonicBoom: Whether or not the cooldown waits until it leaves the set state
-* **SonicBoomCanceledFromSprinting:** SonicBoom: Sprinting will actively cancel this ability.
-* **SonicBoomIsBullets:** SonicBoom: Whether or not it has bullet reload behavior
-* **SonicBoomIsCombatSkill:** SonicBoom: Whether or not this is considered a combat skill.
-* **SonicBoomMustKeyPress:** SonicBoom: The skill can't be activated if the key is held.
-* **SonicBoomNoSprint:** SonicBoom: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **SonicBoomRechargeStock:** SonicBoom: How much stock to restore on a recharge.
-* **SonicBoomRequiredStock:** SonicBoom: How much stock is required to activate this skill.
-* **SonicBoomShootDelay:** SonicBoom: Time between bullets for bullet-style weapons
-* **SonicBoomStockToConsume:** SonicBoom: How much stock to deduct when the skill is activated.
 # Loader
-* **ChargeFistBaseMaxStock:** ChargeFist: Maximum number of charges this skill can carry.
-* **ChargeFistBaseRechargeInterval:** ChargeFist: How long it takes for this skill to recharge after being used.
-* **ChargeFistBeginSkillCooldownOnSkillEnd:** ChargeFist: Whether or not the cooldown waits until it leaves the set state
-* **ChargeFistCanceledFromSprinting:** ChargeFist: Sprinting will actively cancel this ability.
-* **ChargeFistIsBullets:** ChargeFist: Whether or not it has bullet reload behavior
-* **ChargeFistIsCombatSkill:** ChargeFist: Whether or not this is considered a combat skill.
-* **ChargeFistMustKeyPress:** ChargeFist: The skill can't be activated if the key is held.
-* **ChargeFistNoSprint:** ChargeFist: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **ChargeFistRechargeStock:** ChargeFist: How much stock to restore on a recharge.
-* **ChargeFistRequiredStock:** ChargeFist: How much stock is required to activate this skill.
-* **ChargeFistShootDelay:** ChargeFist: Time between bullets for bullet-style weapons
-* **ChargeFistStockToConsume:** ChargeFist: How much stock to deduct when the skill is activated.
-* **FireHookBaseMaxStock:** FireHook: Maximum number of charges this skill can carry.
-* **FireHookBaseRechargeInterval:** FireHook: How long it takes for this skill to recharge after being used.
-* **FireHookBeginSkillCooldownOnSkillEnd:** FireHook: Whether or not the cooldown waits until it leaves the set state
-* **FireHookCanceledFromSprinting:** FireHook: Sprinting will actively cancel this ability.
-* **FireHookIsBullets:** FireHook: Whether or not it has bullet reload behavior
-* **FireHookIsCombatSkill:** FireHook: Whether or not this is considered a combat skill.
-* **FireHookMustKeyPress:** FireHook: The skill can't be activated if the key is held.
-* **FireHookNoSprint:** FireHook: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **FireHookRechargeStock:** FireHook: How much stock to restore on a recharge.
-* **FireHookRequiredStock:** FireHook: How much stock is required to activate this skill.
-* **FireHookShootDelay:** FireHook: Time between bullets for bullet-style weapons
-* **FireHookStockToConsume:** FireHook: How much stock to deduct when the skill is activated.
 * **LoaderBaseAcceleration:** Loader: The base acceleration of your survivor
 * **LoaderBaseArmor:** Loader: The base armor of your survivor
 * **LoaderBaseAttackSpeed:** Loader: The base attack speed of your survivor